 Depending on the type of business you wish to set up in Ireland, there are grants and loans available to get you off the ground and support you during your first years.
 A good place to start is with Citizens Information or Microfinance Ireland, however, there is also support from the EU for businesses getting started in Ireland.

 Can a foreigner start a business in Ireland?

 Other European Economic Area (EEA) or Swiss nationals do not need permission to start a business in Ireland.
-Since Brexit, however, the landscape is somewhat unclear for British nationals, and while the Common Travel Area arrangement guarantees the right to work in the country, there may be other issues surrounding setting up a business in Ireland to UK citizens.
+Since Brexit, however, the landscape is somewhat unclear for British nationals, and while the Common Travel Area arrangement guarantees the right to work in the country, there may be other issues surrounding setting up a business in Ireland for UK citizens.